yar-votes/yar-votes.github.io/index.md

 **Superior Court Judge #11: Karen Katz** ho boy. this deserves its own section...

 Alameda County Superior Court has [dozens of judges](https://ballotpedia.org/Superior_Court_of_Alameda_County,_California).
-When they come up for renewal every few years, they usually stay off the ballot, unless someone decides to pick ''that judge in particular'' and run a campaign against them.
+When they come up for renewal every few years, they usually stay off the ballot, unless someone decides to pick *that judge in particular* and run a campaign against them.

 [Judge Kolakowski](https://en.wikipedia.org/wiki/Victoria_Kolakowski) is a transgender woman, and [Judge Flanagan](https://en.wikipedia.org/wiki/Tara_Flanagan) is a cis lesbian.
 All the other judges are straight and cis.